banke-a/JavaScript-ToDoApp/README.md

 # JavaScript-ToDoApp

-I created this todo app using HTML, CSS and vanilla javascript.
+Todo app using HTML, CSS and vanilla javascript.

 In the javascript part, I selected all elements I want to interact with using document.queryselector.